muminishmam/Gstat/README.md

 # Gstat

-A High Fidelity Vertical Prototype for Human Computer Interaction 1 (COMP 3020)
+A High Fidelity Vertical Prototype for Human Computer Interaction 1 (COMP 3020).
+Intention of a dynamic web application, used to collect user game playing time and spending on games from external gaming platforms for multiple consoles, and visualize them with Chart.js and Bootstrap.

 # How to run the program